 The investigator, not the parties, is responsible for gathering relevant evidence to the extent reasonably possible.
-The complainant and respondent will be asked to identify witnesses and provide other relevant information, such as documents, communications, photographs, and other evidence.
-Both persons are encouraged to provide all relevant information as promptly as possible to facilitate prompt resolution.
+Both Complainant and Respondent are encouraged, however, to submit any information they believe may be relevant, and both the complainant and respondent will be asked to identify witnesses and provide other relevant information, such as documents, communications, photographs, and other evidence.
+Both parties are encouraged to provide all relevant information as promptly as possible to facilitate prompt resolution.
 In the event that a party declines voluntarily to provide material information, the University's ability to conduct a prompt, thorough, and equitable investigation may be impacted.